alexvking/png2ascii/README.md

 ### Performance
-png2ascii was tuned for speed, which is a large reason why it was written in C. KCachegrind was used to squeeze as much performance out of the tool as possible. png2ascii is fast, converting a 10MP, 10.6MB PNG into ASCII in just over 1 second on an Intel Core M processor.
+png2ascii was designed for speed, which is a large reason why it was written in C. KCachegrind was used to squeeze as much performance out of the tool as possible. png2ascii is fast, converting a 10MP, 10.6MB PNG into ASCII in just over 1 second on an Intel Core M processor.
 Compare that to *45 seconds* for a comparable conversion with a Python utility.
 Though there's little reason you'd ever need to produce a single image that large, png2ascii can be used to batch convert frames to produce cool ASCII GIFs.

 ### Usage